This post contains affiliate links. Read the full disclosure here.

 This truly is the perfect cookie to welcome warmer spring and summer weather, but can also be made year-round.
 You’ll get blueberries and lemon in every bite of these cookies!

-Why You'll Love These Lemon Blueberry Cookies
+Why You’ll Love My Lemon Blueberry Cookies

 • You can use either fresh, frozen or freeze dried blueberries, so the cookies can easily be made in the winter months too!